UK Tech Hubs: East Anglia

 Though smaller, the University of Suffolk still has a tech connection.
 As well as its Science and Technology department, the university has its own Innovation Centre to “put Ipswich on the map as a hub for tech-based businesses.”
 Not to be outdone, the University of Essex has collaborated with tech giant ARM to provide ‘degree apprenticeships’ in STEM subjects.

-Tech communities and meetups
+East Anglia’s tech communities and meetups

 In our opinion, East Anglia’s flourishing tech scene is due – in part – to the amazing network of support communities.
 Collectively, LPR has lived and worked in the region for a long time, so we know it’s a friendly and helpful place.
 However, these great organisations help formalise and structure this helpfulness so it’s accessible to everyone.